sitano/sitano.github.io/_posts/2020-04-18-testing-serializability.md

 categories: [theory, databases]
 tags: [theory, databases, examples, transactions, anomalies]
 mathjax: true
+desc: An example of testing a transaction schedule for FSR, VSR and CSR classes
+thumbnail: /public/tx_ser_test/rf_and_dep.png
 ---

 Recently, I came across an excellent exercise of testing a scheduling